evhub/coconut/DOCS.md

 - `py2_xrange`
 - `py2_zip`

-Additionally, since Coconut also overrides some Python 3 builtins for optimization purposes, those can be retrieved by prefixing them with `py3_`.
+Additionally, since Coconut also overrides some Python 3 built-ins for optimization purposes, those can be retrieved by prefixing them with `py3_`.
 The overwritten built-ins available are:
 - `py3_map`
 - `py3_zip`